LQTS may be genetically inherited, but it can also be caused by certain medications you may be taking for other medical conditions.

 Want to find out more?

 This booklet explains what an inherited heart rhythm disturbance means.
 It covers screening, testing and implications for the family and future generations.

 Your donations help us fund hundreds of top scientists all over the UK, working on more than a thousand different research projects.

-They're all fighting to help heart patients: finding new, better treatments for people with heart and circulatory disease, and developing new ways to better prevent or diagnose it.
+They're finding new, better treatments for people with heart and circulatory diseases, and developing new ways to better prevent or diagnose them.